Behnaz Sarafpour: Career

 After graduation she designed for Isaac Mizrahi from 1994 to 1998.
 She later became a womenswear designer for the Barneys New York private apparel label from 1998 to 2003.
 In 2001, she founded her own label, and first sold it at Barneys New York.

 In 2002, Sarafpour had her first runway show at New York Fashion Week, sponsored by Style.com.
 Other runway sponsors have included Moët & Chandon, Hewlett-Packard, Van Cleef & Arpels, and Tiffany & Co.
 Her Spring 2005 sponsor, Tiffany & Co., allowed her to present the collection at the jewelry company's 5th Avenue flagship store.
 In November 2006, Sarafpour designed a collection of clothing and accessories for Target Corporation's Go International.
-Sarafpour also minted a limited-edition lipstick for Lancôme and jeans for Scott Morrison's Ernest Sewn collection.
+Sarafpour also minted a limited-edition lipstick for Lancôme and jeans for Scott Morrison's Earnest Sewn collection.

 Sarafpour is a member of Council of Fashion Designers of America (CFDA).
 She has been nomination for the CFDA Swarovski/Perry Ellis Award for ready to wear apparel in 2003, 2004, and 2005.
 In 2013, she was awarded the Cooper Hewitt, National Design Award in fashion.

 In 2007, Sarafpour was one of five designers whose work was chosen to feature in the Sportswear section of the Victoria and Albert Museum, London's New York Fashion Now exhibition.
 Sarafpour was honored at the White House in July 2010 as a finalist of the Smithsonian's National Design Award in the fashion design category.